dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-25-huggingface-library.md

 ## BERT models

 Sets the config parameters for famous BERT models.
-Here is a review that can help us to understand the BERT model better.
+Here is a review that can help us understand the BERT model better.

 ### bert-base-uncased